St John the Baptist CE VC Primary School

 Our aim is to enable pupils to become successful readers through the specific teaching of the strategies and skills necessary to develop this fluency.
 This is provided both within the teaching of English and beyond it, through the wider curriculum, including modelled, shared, guided and independent reading.

 We use READING RULES throughout school which is a toolkit used with children to encourage them to be able to predict, question, talk about texts and link to text-to-self, text-to-text and text-to-world.
 This encourages them to link their reading with what they already know in order to make sense and understand what they are reading.

 Our phonics programme is under review to ensure it meets the requirements of a systematic, synthetic phonics programme and our reading provision is being reviewed to ensure it meets the Reading Framework.
-Our youngest children learn to read through the daily systematic teaching of synthetic phonics, following the Letters and Sounds programme, which enables them to learn the phonetic code and to apply understanding of letter sounds with the corresponding letter shapes (graphemes).
+Our youngest children learn to read through the daily systematic teaching of synthetic phonics, we are currently following the Letters and Sounds programme, which enables them to learn the phonetic code and to apply understanding of letter sounds with the corresponding letter shapes (graphemes).
 We introduce them to sounds which they learn to blend in order to read and segment in order to write.
 Children in Foundation Stage also use Jolly Phonics actions to go with the sounds.
 Phonics teaching is a daily part of English throughout EYFS and Year 1/2 and is used to target children throughout KS2 who may require additional support in securing these skills.
 As children make progress they then transfer to Spelling Shed which is another daily programme we use to teach spelling strategies.
 This is usually from Year 2 up to Year 6.